haleywitherell/Weather-App/README.md

 - I used the weather API to pull real time weather info
 - I used local storage to save the data to the browser
 - I used local storage to append previously searched cities to the page
+- I used moment to set the current date and time

 # Deployed Link